GreptimeTeam/docs/docs/v0.4/en/greptimecloud/integrations/prometheus/quick-setup.md

 ## PromQL

 GreptimeDB supports PromQL (Prometheus Query Language).
 This means that you can use GreptimeDB as a drop-in replacement for Prometheus.
-Please refer to [PromQL](https://docs.greptime.com/user-guide/clients/prometheus#prometheus-query-language) for more details. for more details.
+Please refer to [PromQL](https://docs.greptime.com/user-guide/clients/prometheus#prometheus-query-language) for more details.